Why I Chose the Name 'Discreet Ketamine'

 What "Discreet" Looks Like in Practice

-Your initial consultation with Dr. Ben Soffer, a board-certified internist, happens via secure telehealth.
+Your initial consultation with Dr. Ben Soffer, a board-certified physician, happens via secure telehealth.
 No waiting room.
 No check-in desk.
 No clipboard with your name on it.

 Your medication arrives at your home by mail in standard packaging.
 Your treatment sessions happen in your own space, on your own schedule, with a peer supervisor you choose and trust.